mateuspontes/gophercss/README.md

 `gophercss` uses your platform's default `GOOS` value when generating code.
 Supported `GOOS` values are: `linux`, `darwin`.
 If you're on a different platform (e.g., Windows or FreeBSD), you'll need to set the `GOOS` environment variable to a supported value.
 For example, `GOOS=linux gophercss build [package]`.

-*Note: Gophercss will try to write compiled object files of the core packages to your $GOROOT/pkg directory.
-If that fails, it will fall back to $GOPATH/pkg.*

 ### Getting started

 This is the initial version of the transpiler, you can write nested styles to your classes.